Back injuries can lead to chronic pain, disability, and reduced quality of life.

 Most back injuries on the job are caused by twisting, lifting, pushing, or pulling.
 These injuries can be acute or happen over time.

 Sadly, the medical professionals you trust to help you feel better can be responsible for an injury that leaves you with chronic pain or worsening health.
 Back injuries may occur due to surgical errors, particularly back surgery mistakes.
 During back surgery, a tiny error can cause life-changing nerve damage or even paralysis.

 After sustaining a back injury, you may be left out of work as your medical bills keep climbing.
-In addition to the immediate costs you face, back injuries often come with extensive financial repercussions that may follow you for years.
-This financial burden should not be on you when your accident occurred on the job or it was caused by someone else’s negligence.
+Back injuries often come with extensive financial repercussions that may follow you for years.
+This financial burden should not be on you if your accident occurred on the job or was caused by someone else’s negligence.